 25. Plumbing standards

-All plumbing fixtures and fittings at a construction camp shall be in accordance with the standards laid down in the by-laws made under the Country Towns Sewerage Act 1948.
+All plumbing fixtures and fittings at a construction camp shall be in accordance with the requirements and standards applicable under the Water Services Act 2012 and the Plumbers Licensing and Plumbing Standards Regulations 2000.

+[Regulation 25 amended: Gazette 14 Nov 2013 p.
+5031.]

 26. Laundry facilities

 (1) Unless industrial laundry facilities are provided, every construction camp shall be provided with washing units to the following scale: